Kewemit/CyberSecurity-AIO/Docker Deepened.md

 * `docker network connect` to attach a container to a network.
 This flexibility allows developers to control how containers interact, ensuring secure and efficient communication across distributed applications.
 # Developer Experience
+Docker significantly enhances the developer experience by providing a consistent, isolated environment for building, testing, and running applications, eliminating the “``it works on my machine``” problem.

+With Docker, developers can package their applications and dependencies into portable containers, ensuring consistency across different environments, from local development to staging and production.
+The simplified setup and reproducibility of environments accelerate onboarding, minimize conflicts, and allow developers to focus on coding rather than troubleshooting configurations.

+Moreover, tools like **Docker Compose** enable quick orchestration of complex multi-container applications, making it **easier** to **prototype**, **iterate**, and **collaborate**, ultimately streamlining the entire development lifecycle.
 ## Hot Reloading
 Even though we can speed up the image building with layer caching enabled, we don’t want to have to rebuild our container image with every code change.